North Kitsap High School: Academics

 The school provides a comprehensive curriculum that includes core academic subjects, Advanced Placement and college preparatory courses, and extracurricular opportunities.
 To graduate from North Kitsap High School, students must earn a total of 24 credits, fulfill non-credit requirements, and meet specific pathway requirements.
 Non-credit requirements include the completion of a High School and Beyond Plan, a personalized plan focused on future career and educational goals, and Washington State History, which is typically completed in the middle school.

 NKHS has several career and technical education programs.
 The culinary arts program operates Odin Inn, a student-run, fully licensed restaurant located adjacent to the North Kitsap Community Pool.
 The school also sponsors Running Start students at Olympic College.

 Athletics

 The North Kitsap High School athletic program, named the Vikings, is a member of the Olympic League and the Washington Interscholastic Activities Association.
 Some Vikings sporting events are broadcast live on Hudl.

 Student programs

 The NKHS band program comprises a concert band, symphonic band, wind ensemble, percussion ensemble, orchestra, and jazz ensemble.
 A non-profit booster club provides support to the bands through fundraising events and organized performances.
 Among these events is the annual Viking Jazz Festival, which hosts middle and high school jazz bands from Western Washington at the North Kitsap Community Auditorium.

 Other programs at the school include choir, drama, and visual arts.
-NKHS has an associated student body and organized clubs for students.